dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 ### getText

-Get the text of the decoded barcode.
+Returns the text of the decoded barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C